 Once the ions are in the concentrate stream, they are not able to continue their migration to the electrode as they encounter an oppositely charged ion exchange membrane that does not permit entry to the adjacent diluting chamber.

-Concentrate water exits the EDI module and is most often sent directly to the drain since this is typically only 5-10 percent of the feed water.
+The EDI module releases concentrate water, usually sent directly to the drain since it typically comprises only 5-10 percent of the feed water.

 Continuous Regeneration

-The ions are taken out of the chamber and move toward the concentrate chamber during resin regeneration.
-Under conventional ion exchange, the resin is regenerated with hydrochloric acid (HCl), or sometimes sulphuric acid (H2SO4), by cation exchange resin.
+During resin regeneration, the ions exit the chamber and move toward the concentrate chamber.
+In conventional ion exchange, you regenerate the resin with hydrochloric acid (HCl) or sometimes sulfuric acid (H2SO4) using cation exchange resin.

-When this is done, the massive concentration of H+ displaces the cations on the resin.
-An immobilized hydroxide exchange resin can be directly added to a solution of hydroxide ions.
+When you do this, the massive concentration of H+ displaces the cations on the resin.
+You can directly add an immobilized hydroxide exchange resin to a solution of hydroxide ions.
 As a result, the anions dissociate from the resin and replace them.

 EDI does not require acid to regenerate the cation exchange resin, nor does it require caustic chemicals to regenerate the anion resin.
-Instead, it takes advantage of the electrical current that is applied across the EDI module.
+Instead, it leverages the electrical current applied across the EDI module.

 In the presence of the electrical field, a phenomenon known as ―water splitting‖ occurs.